-Know your limits: this course won't train you to be a counsellor.
+Know your limits: this course won't train you to be a counsellor, but it is a great introduction to the world of counselling skills.

 Helping work is different from counselling (which is a formally contracted relationship between a counsellor and a client).
-To make this difference between counselling and helping work clear, CPCAB calls the person using counselling skills the "helper" and the person being helped the "helpee".1
+To make this difference between counselling and helping work clear, CPCAB calls the person using counselling skills the "helper" and the person being helped the "helpee".